CoRoVA: Compressed Representations for Vector-Augmented Code Completion: Methodology

 \section{Methodology}

+In this section, we present CoRoVA, a retrieval-augmented code completion approach that \textit{compresses retrieved repository context into a small set of continuous tokens}, enabling the code LLM to leverage rich cross-file evidence while avoiding the token overhead and latency of vanilla RAG.

-\subsection{Model architecture}
+\subsection{Model Architecture}

-To decrease the amount of tokens in the context of RAG reader model, we need to somehow compress the retrieved information.
-In case of LlavaCode, we compress retrieved texts using an off-the-shelf text embedding models and then use a small LLaVA-like projector to make it align better with the embeddings of the reader model.
+To reduce the number of retrieved tokens processed by the RAG reader model, CoRoVA compresses retrieved information into a compact, task-aware representation.
+Specifically, we use an off-the-shelf embedding model to encode \emph{each chunk} into a \emph{single dense vector}.
+This vector is then passed through a lightweight projector to align its semantic space with the reader LLM's token embeddings.

-To compress the retrieved context, we use text embedding model, which transforms a chunk of code into a single embedding vector.
-This single vector is being passed through a projection layer, which converts this embedding into a shape that is compatible with LLM embeddings.
-In our experiments, we take top-10 retrieved chunks per completion and compress them into 10 embeddings, which are concatenated with the LLM embedding of the prompt (Figure~\ref{fig:architecture_llavacode}).
-This leads to negligible latency increase (see Section \ref{sec:practical} for more latency measurements), since we can directly retrieve precomputed text projections from the RAG database, without the need to inference the encoder model and the projector module.
+In practice, we take the top-10 retrieved chunks for each completion target and compress them into 10 projected contextual embeddings, which are concatenated with the prompt embeddings at the LLM input (Figure~\ref{fig:all}b).
+This design adds negligible latency (Section \ref{sec:practical} reports latency measurements), since we directly retrieve precomputed projections from the RAG database, without running the encoder or projector at the code completion time.

-For our main experiments, we use Qwen-2.5-Coder-1.5b as code-completion model with Qwen-3-Embedding-0.6B as embedder.
-The projector follows the same architecture as projector of LLaVA~\cite{liu2023visualinstructiontuning}: an MLP, with GeLU~\cite{hendrycks2023gaussianerrorlinearunits} activation function and a LayerNorm~\cite{ba2016layernormalization}.
-We selected two MLP architectures: a 2-layer and a 3-layer MLP.
-For more details on projector architecture see Table~\ref{tab:encoder_results} and Appendix~\ref{sec:a_appendix}.
+In our experiments, we use Qwen2.5-Coder and StarCoder2 model families as base code-completion LLMs.
+For encoding retrieved cross-file context, we adopt two embedding models: Qwen3-Embedding-0.6B~\citep{zhang2025qwen3embeddingadvancingtext} and UniXCoder~\citep{guo2022unixcoderunifiedcrossmodalpretraining}.
+The projector follows the LLaVA~\citep{liu2023visualinstructiontuning} projector architecture: a lightweight MLP with GELU~\citep{hendrycks2016gaussian} activation and LayerNorm~\citep{ba2016layernormalization}.
+We consider two projector architectures: a 2-layer and a 3-layer MLP.
+Architectural details are summarized in Table~\ref{tab:encoder_results} and Section~\ref{sec:training_subsection}.